hamzatamry/KalahGame/README.md

           windows : kalah
           Linux : ./kalah

  This version of code contain only french comments.
-If the english comments are needed let me know i will make the english comments version soon.
+If the english comments are needed, i will make the english comments version soon.

  ENJOY IT